What is myFSU?

 No, but you can use other search criteria, including CampusID (also known as FSUID).

-What is the difference between Blackboard and myFSU portal?
+What is the difference between Canvas and myFSU portal?

-Blackboard will remain the main source for content related to currently enrolled classes and is the interface that faculty members use to disseminate information specific to single class offerings, such as syllabi, assignments and readings.
-Course materials will continue to be available through Blackboard (access available in myFSU Links).
+Canvas is the main source for content related to currently enrolled classes and is the interface that faculty members use to disseminate information specific to single class offerings, such as syllabi, assignments, and readings.
+Course materials will continue to be available through Canvas (access available in myFSU Links).

 What training opportunities are available to me or my departmental staff?